williamouyang/okta.github.io/_source/_standards/OAuth/index.md

 The full set of claims for requested scopes is available via the `/oauth2/v1/userinfo` endpoint.
 Call this endpoint using the access token.

-##### Custom claim values
+##### Custom claim configuration

+Define custom claims in [the Okta user interface](https://help.okta.com/en/prod/Content/Topics/Security/API_Access.htm?Highlight=custom%20claim) or using [the OAuth 2.0 API](docs/api/resources/oauth2.html#create-a-claim).

-The value of a custom claim can be either an [expression](/reference/okta_expression_language/) or a group filter.
+A custom claim can be configured in the following ways:

+* Choose whether the claim is included in the ID token or the access token.
+* Choose whether the claim is always included in the token, or only when the claim is specified.
+* Define the scopes that this claim is included in: either any scope or a list of scopes that you define.
+* Disable the claim.
+This is often used for testing.
+* Define what the claim refers to.
+For example, the claim may apply to all groups of a certain type, or apply to any expression you can define using [Okta's Expression Language](/reference/okta_expression_language/), including a literal string.
+    * Example of an string literal expression: `"orderFood"` maps to the scope `food:order` (also defined in the Custom Authorization Server).
+You can create more elaborate expressions if needed.
+    * Examples of group list: Groups that start with "Customer."
+You can also use regular expressions to define the group list.

   The expression is evaluated at runtime, and if the evaluated result is null, that custom claim isn't added into the ID token or access token.
-The datatype of a claim is Array if its value is a group filter, or the same datatype as the evaluated result if its value is an expression.
+  The datatype of a claim is an array if its value is a group filter, or the same datatype as the evaluated result if its value is an expression.

 >*Note:* For the custom claim with group filter, its value has a limit of 100.
 If more than 100 groups match the filter, then the request fails.
 Expect that this limit may change in the future.